 It is important to note that, the language of the office and direct work and daily contact with refugees is in Spanish, so an excellent working knowledge of Spanish is required.

-To be eligible for these positions, you must:
+To be eligible for this internship opportunity you must

-- Be a McGill full-time undergraduate or graduate student (Master level), returning to their current registered faculty in fall 2021.
+- Be a McGill full-time undergraduate or graduate (Masters level) student registered in the Faculty of Arts, returning in the semester following the internship.